 5) You need to know a few important acronyms – like CLB, ELT, etc. – to read a job ad properly.

-Click on the links below for information on different kinds of ESL jobs:
+Find the information below on different kinds of ESL jobs:

 Private language (or ‘visa’) schools are Toronto’s largest employer of ESL teachers.